Neuromuscular CLINICAL LABORATORY

 Barbital Acetate Solution 5.0 ml

-deionized water 13.0 ml
+Deionized water 13.0 ml

 VI.
 Indicator Solution:

-Pararosaniline HCl Solution 0.8 ml
+Basic Fuchsin - HCl Solution 0.8 ml

 Sodium Nitrite Solution, 4% 0.8 ml